LinusBleistein/LinusBleistein.github.io/index.md

 I'm a first year Ph.D. candidate in machine learning and applied mathematics at Inria Paris in the [HeKa Team](https://team.inria.fr/heka/fr/) and Université Paris-Saclay under the supervision of [Agathe Guilloux](http://www.math-evry.cnrs.fr/members/aguilloux/welcome) and [Anne-Sophie Jannot](https://www.linkedin.com/in/anne-sophie-jannot-a2286ba1/).

+## News

+- 01.07.2022: I will be attending StatMathAppli @ Fréjus (29.08-02.09).
+Write me a message if you wish to meet up there !
+- 01.03.2022: our team has moved to PariSantéCampus.
+Yay !

 ## Research interests

 I work on causality and time series analysis for health data.
 The goal of my research is to piece together four big topics that are of interest to mathematicians, biostatisticians, MDs, economists (and many more):